Marius-PA/ComputerScienceNotes/2023_Notes/week06-12_november/ascii_and_unicode.md

                         : represent numbers in the binary system section Charatcer Encoding
                         Binary : used to represent charachters
-                        quotation : charachters are denoted by single quotation mark '' : String are denoted by double quotation ""
+                        quotation : charachters are denoted by single quotation mark 'a' : String are denoted by double quotation "hello" Characters vs Numbers : decimal digit differ from binary value assigned to it : 0 != '0'

 ```